Shaheer-Jilanee/The-Trolley-Solution/README.md

 As you progress, the train's base speed will continuously increase, challenging your reflexes and decision-making skills.
 Can you keep up with the escalating pace and dominate the robot apocalypse?

 Join the fight and show those robots who's boss!

----

-Feel free to customize or expand upon this description to better fit your project's needs.